stochastic-sisyphus/stochastic-sisyphus/README.md

 > _My process is a perpetual cycle of curiosity, transforming complexity into understanding and expanding the limits of knowledge.
 Learning—machine, deep, and human_

+Honestly, the fact that I named my cat _Marvin Minsky_ is a better passion statement than any string of words I can come up with

 The machine is learning, under my supervision (of course).
 Ironically, I remain confused.
 Recursion: the cause and solution to all my problems.